djlw78/lib-rcon/README.md

 A fill rendering system will also be in place that allows for "room" fabrication by sending fill commands to the rconsole and/or sendkeys to a client with an operator player.

+Not released, but I do have code that incorperates the output of TOGoS's (http://www.nuke24.net/projects/TMCMR/) Minecraft topography rendering program.